nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 Cordova and most underlying native webviews unfortunatley do not generally support this out-of-box.
 You can technically approximate certificate pinning as described in the [Cordova Security Guide](https://cordova.apache.org/docs/en/6.0.0/guide/appdev/security/index.html), but the Telerik Verified **[cordova-plugin-http](https://github.com/wymsee/cordova-HTTP)** community plugin is designed to provide an API compatible XML HTTP Request implementation that adds support for certificate pinning among othere features to **iOS and Android**.
 In general it is best to stick with the base XML HTTP Request implementation when making service calls but this plugin can be useful when you are in a particularly high security situation.

 First, get the certificate you want to pin.
 It should be a DER formatted .cer file.
 See [cordova-plugin-http](https://github.com/wymsee/cordova-HTTP) docs for details.
 Next, place the .cer file either:
-1. The res/native/android/assets and res/native/ios folders when using VS (or after installing the cordova-plugin-vs-taco-support plugin for CLIs)
+1. The res/native/android/assets and res/native/ios folders when using VS (or after adding cordova-plugin-vs-taco-support to your project for CLIs)
 2. The root of your www folder (a bit less secure).

 Next, add [cordova-plugin-http](https://www.npmjs.com/package/cordova-plugin-http) to your project as described above and add the following to your "deviceready" event handler: